How to Update WordPress Automatically and Manually: A Complete Guide

 Not all plugins and themes are immediately compatible with new WordPress updates.
 Updating without checking could result in broken functionality or worse, your site going offline!

 Before updating WordPress, head over to your plugin and theme libraries.
-Look at the latest changelogs or developer notes to verify they are compatible with the new version of WordPress.
+Refer to the latest changelogs or developer notes to verify compatibility with the new version of WordPress.
 If in doubt, wait until the plugin or theme developers release updates that support the new WordPress version.

 Check PHP Version